Academic Letter Awards

 Q: When and how are the awards distributed?

-A: The awards are handed out only once a year, in late May/early June; therefore, it may encompass more than one level.
+A: The awards are handed out only once a year, in mid May; therefore, it may encompass more than one level.
+Seniors who earn Level 7 will receive an honor cord that they can choose to wear at graduation.
 Information about the distribution of awards will be announced in the informational emails with the subject:"What's Up @ SRV?!?"

 Q: How many levels can I obtain during my high school years?